tanyyt/pico-ecs/README.md

 # Quick Start
 First, you should import the lua files you need into your `.p8` file.
 And there are four kinds of files in zecs:
 - Framework core (`zecs.lua`).
-- Components, only contains data (put into `comps` folder).
+- Components, only contain data (put into `comps` folder).
-- Utilities, contains helper functions which operate components, and should be used between systems (put into `utils` folder).
+- Utilities, contain helper functions which operate components, and should be used between systems (put into `utils` folder).
-- Systems, only contains logic (put into `systems` folder) We need to include them as the sequence metioned below.
+- Systems, only contain logic (put into `systems` folder).
+We need to include them as the sequence metioned below.
 ```lua
 -- include zecs.lua at first